 If the terms are not substantially different, the renegotiation or modification does not result in derecognition, and the Group recalculates the gross carrying amount based on the revised cash flows of the financial asset and recognises a modification gain or loss in profit or loss.
 The new gross carrying amount is recalculated by discounting the modified cash flows at the original effective interest rate (or credit-adjusted effective interest rate for purchased or originated credit-impaired financial assets).

-(iv) Classification and subsequent measurement and derecognition of financial liabilities

-(i) Classification and subsequent measurement
+- (iv) Classification and subsequent measurement and derecognition of financial liabilities - (i) Classification and subsequent measurement

-In both the current and prior periods, financial liabilities are classified and subsequently measured at amortised cost.
+Financial liabilities are classified and subsequently measured at amortised cost.